 The second step is adding the sauce ingredients to the pan: beef broth, Worchester (Worchestershire) sauce, ketchup, salt & pepper.
 A cornstarch and water mixture is used to help it thicken.

 The final step is adding the cheese to the pan.
 This is a good time to start toasting your buns because these sloppy joes are almost ready!

-This is pretty much a meal in unto itself, but you can serve it up with some french fries or cole slaw if you’re entertaining.
+This is pretty much a meal in unto itself, although french fries or cole slaw are great side dishes.

 - 1 pound ground beef

 - 1 cup beef broth